ppy/osu-wiki/news/2018/2018-12-29-the-qat-gazette-december-2018.md

 ### Beatmap Nominator Retirements

 With the prospect of new Nominator applications to hopefully be announced soon, we must also take a moment to acknowledge the lasting contributions of those who have since moved on.
-Please show your appreciation for ::hikiko-::{ user=6512678 }, [Wishkey](https://osu.ppy.sh/users/1101704) and ::Yauxo::{ user=898306 } – may their future endeavours be as prosperous as their time in osu!.
+Please show your appreciation for ::hikiko-::{ user=6512678 }, ::Wishkey::{ user=1101704 } and ::Yauxo::{ user=898306 } – may their future endeavours be as prosperous as their time in osu!.

 ## Within the Quality Assurance Team